 Information on submitting a technical solution

-To respond to a technical challenge, please take a look at our Challenges and Wants and submit your solution.
+To respond to a technical challenge, please take a look at Our Latest Challenges and submit your solution.

 What you need to do

 When submitting a technical solution, you will be taken to a third-party Innovation Ecosystem site hosted by Yet2.com.
 From there the formal submission process begins and you will be asked to complete a ‘Submitter Information Form’ along with a certain amount of non-confidential information about your submission.
 This will help us assess your solution in greater detail.
 So if you believe that your innovation could help us make a difference, this could be the beginning of an exciting journey for both of us.

 - Why am I redirected from Unilever.com to a separate third-party portal?

 The reasons are threefold.
 First, Unilever wants to ensure that all submissions are reviewed and dealt with in a consistent and timely manner.
 Second, Yet2.com has significant experience of working in Open Innovation, and can help make submissions clearer – improving the chances of success.
 Third, ensuring only non-confidential information is received prevents any risk of jeopardising your or Unilever's own current or future research programmes and projects.